Wife’s past killing you? Can’t stop thinking about your wife’s past? Wondering whether or not your wife’s past is a “dealbreaker?”

 If you’re struggling with your wife’s past, you are not alone.

-Since I launched this website back in 2013, I’ve received thousands of emails from thousands of husbands struggling with their wife’s past.
+Since I launched this website back in 2013, I’ve received thousands of emails from thousands of husbands struggling with the following subject: “Wife’s past is killing me.”

 Sometimes, a husband has been troubled by his wife’s past since before their engagement.
 Sometimes, a husband only starts obsessing about his wife’s past years, or even decades, after the wedding.